jlhutch/pylru/README.txt

                         # in the order of most recently used to least recently
                         # used.
                         #
-                        # WARNING - While these iterators do not effect the
+                        # WARNING - While these iterators do not affect the
                         # cache order the lookup, insert, and delete operations
                         # do.
-The results of changing the cache's order
+The result of changing the cache's order
                         # during iteration is undefined.
 If you really need to
                         # do something of the sort use list(cache.keys()), then
                         # loop over the list elements.